-- Distributing preliminary documentation to the ARFC members prior to the Student Academic Review Conference (SARC); to include the initial statement requesting the review and any supporting documentation. - Conducting meetings in an orderly and professional manner. - Ensuring that all available information concerning the student's academic and professional performance is gathered and available for evaluation by the ARFC; including the invitation of any relevant additional participants (see section 5). - Ensuring the preparation and distribution of committee meeting minutes. - Preparing and forwarding the recommendations and any action plan in writing to the Department Chair.
+- Distributing preliminary documentation to the ARFC members and Student within 2 business days prior to the Student Academic Review Conference (SARC); to include the initial statement requesting the review and any supporting documentation. - Conducting meetings in an orderly and professional manner. - Due to confidentiality and privacy, audio or video recording(s) of SARC meetings are not allowed. - Ensuring that all available information concerning the student's academic and professional performance is gathered and available for evaluation by the ARFC and Student; including the invitation of any relevant additional participants (see section 5). - Ensuring the preparation and distribution of committee meeting minutes. - Preparing and forwarding the recommendations and any action plan in writing to the Department Chair within seven business days following the SARC meeting date.